 The Roman Empire spanned a vast area, and soldiers from all over the empire joined the army.

-However, as the empire expanded, the legions were made up of soldiers from all over the empire, including provinces in Africa, Spain, Greece, Britain, and others.
+However, as the empire expanded, the legions included soldiers from all over its lands, including provinces in Africa, Spain, Greece, Britain, and elsewhere.

 In some cases, soldiers were recruited from specific regions or ethnic groups, such as the Numidian cavalry from North Africa or the Batavi from modern-day Netherlands.